 Learning experience design is a multidisciplinary approach to training that recognizes that most learning happens, not by instruction, but through experience.

 Instructional design incorporates more traditional methods of instruction, such as tests and quizzes.

 Learning experience design combines the best elements of more traditional forms of instruction with an experience – and results-centered approach that leads to better outcomes for trainees.

-In instructional design, traditional methods of instruction such as routine lessons and content-based quizzes put the lesson at the forefront of the training program.
+In instructional design courses, traditional methods of instruction such as routine lessons and content-based quizzes put the lesson at the forefront of the training program.

-In learning experience design, workplace simulations, hands-on discussions, and role-playing allow for real-world experience in a classroom setting.
+In learning experience design, workplace simulations, hands-on discussions, and role-playing allow for real-world, experiential learning in a classroom setting.

 The majority of employees do not apply what is learned through ID to their day-to-day work.
 A learner typically remembers only 10% of traditional instruction as it applies to the workplace.
 Companies face low completion rates and engagement during training courses.
 Course designers feel frustration and a lack of fulfillment from their work due to company dissatisfaction.